Tahli Gill

 Tahli Gill (born 8 September 1999) is an Australian curler who resides in Brisbane.
 She currently skips her own team and plays mixed doubles with partner Dean Hewitt.
+Gill and Hewitt are also the first Australian team to ever win a World Curling Championship title, winning the 2026 World Mixed Doubles Curling Championship.

 Career

+Women's

 Gill started curling at age 11.
 Her mother Lynette is also a curler, as well as Tahli's sisters Kirby and Jayna.
 The four Gills sometimes play together, such as when they, along with Laurie Weeden, won the 2018 Australian Women's Championship.
 They then represented Australia at the 2018 Pacific-Asia Championship, where they finished in sixth place out of the seven teams.